with-labs/popspace/README.md

 Image data includes a thumbnail image path (always adjacent to the original file) and an extracted dominant image color, expressed as a CSS `rgb()` string.

-### `DELETE /{prefix}/files/:id`
+### `deleteFile(fileId, ...context)`

 Provide the `id` value returned from creating a file to delete it, along with all associated metadata.
 Image file thumbnails will also be deleted.
-No payload is required for this endpoint.
+Provide additional context parameters and they will be supplied to your MetadataStorage delete method.

 ## Metadata Storage